SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 <a href="https://twitter.com/bopinion/status/1322937610348777474"><img src="{{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-bloomberg-country-comparison.png" width="400" height="292" alt="Bloomberg Opinion: East-West Divide" title="Bloomberg Opinion: East-West Divide" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/></a>
-Strike 3 is that _it didn't have to be this bad!_  Bloomberg Opinion has a nice tweet thread showing that some eastern countries have a remarkably low COVID-19 death rate, while the US &amp; Europe are correspondingly miserable.
+Strike 3 is that _it didn't have to be this bad!_  Bloomberg Opinion has a nice tweet thread showing that some eastern countries have a remarkably low COVID-19 death rate, while the US &amp; Europe are correspondingly miserable. (reference 4)

 You cannot argue that the eastern countries are uniquely positioned geographically (though with New Zealand one can note that it's easy to close the borders of an island).
 Usually,